WordCannon/deploy/README.md

 ## `VOWEL_TRIGGER_COUNT`

-An integer `n` whereby if `n` vowels appear in the word, some special backend behavior is changed.
+An integer `n` whereby if `n` vowels appear in the word, some special backend behavior is triggered.
 We suspect there may be a bug in this area as it appears to lead to crashes.

 # Operating